Discipline: Interdisciplinary Art – new media

 Ashon T. Crawley worked in the Eastman studio.

 Thanks to the generous support of MacDowell Fellow and board member Louise Eastman, this century-old farm building was reinvented as a modern, energy efficient live and workspace for visual artists.
-Originally built to provide storage when the residency program was expanding, this small barn was simply converted for studio use in the mid-1950s with the…
+Originally built in 1915 to house a forge and provide storage when the residency program was expanding, this small barn was simply converted for…

 Learn more